 If you try making this Red Curry Paste Recipe, please leave me a comment and let me know!
 I always love to hear your thoughts.

-- 2 tablespoons fresh ginger - peeled and roughly chopped
+- 2 tablespoon fresh ginger - peeled and roughly chopped

 - 1 tablespoon lemongrass - lower 1/3 chopped

-- 2 teaspoons kaffir lime - peeled and chopped (substitute orange peel)
+- 2 teaspoon kaffir lime - peeled and chopped (substitute orange peel)

 - 10 small dried red chillies - to make it spicy, use less if you prefer a more mild curry